discord-math/bot/README.md

 # Mathematics Server Discord Bot

 This is the open source repository for the utility bot that manages various kinds of things on the Mathematics Discord server.
-With that purpose in mind, feel free to contribute to this repository.
+With that purpose in mind, see `CONTRIBUTING.md` if you want to contribute to the bot.
 If you'd like to run this bot on your own server, that's fine too, but don't expect support.

 ## Plugins